joao-chaicoski/cloudbot/README.md

 **Database** - DuckDB, would've also worked with SQLite.

-**LLM** - Groq API for the low latency and free API usage for personal projects.
+**LLM** - Llama 3.3 70B connected through Groq API for the low latency and free API usage for personal projects.

 **Orchestration** - Langchain to handle the prompt templating and connection to the LLM.